paoloironhack/data_analytics062020/labs/module_1/11_Advanced-mySQL/README.md

     * All advances, which are calculated exactly once for each title.
     * All royalties in each sale.

-Therefore, you will not be able to achieve the goal with a single *SELECT* query, you will need to use **subqueries**.
-Instead, you will need to follow several steps in order to achieve the solution.
+Therefore, you will not be able to achieve the goal with a single *SELECT* query -- you will need to use **subqueries**.
+You will need to follow several steps in order to achieve the solution.
 There is an overview of the steps below:

 1. Calculate the royalty of each sale for each author and the advance for each author and publication.